bengal865/evidence-js-functions-starter/instructions.md

  - Comment out the starter functions in the *main.js* starter file
  - Then rewrite each starter function as a JavaScript **arrow function**
+ - Make sure your output is correct and properly formatted